Homemade Greek Pizza in 20 Minutes

 Though I do love them for their buttery mild flavor, I think California ripe black olives would be a missed opportunity for flavor here so I do not recommend them.

 Reduced fat feta doesn’t have fillers, it’s just made with skim milk.
 And in a recipe like this, you won’t be able to tell the difference.
-Plus it is half the calories of full fat feta!
-That makes a difference for a pizza which can be very high in fat overall.
+Plus it is half the calories of full-fat feta!
+That makes a difference for a pizza that can be very high in fat overall.
 I like the reduced fat feta on my salads for lunch too, so it’s nice to have it on hand.

 The only two produce items are red onion, which I pretty much always have on hand.
 Just make sure to cut it very thin for this pizza.
 And the other item is basil.
 It adds a really nice flavor.
 I add it on top a the very end to add a fresh burst of basil flavor.

-To bake the pizza, you’ll need a nice hot oven.
+One of the keys to any good pizza recipe is that you’ll need a nice hot oven.
 I set mine to 450 degrees.
-I also like to bake the pizza right in the middle of the oven.
+(PHOTO 1) I also like to bake the pizza right in the middle of the oven.
 When I am making a pizza with fresh dough like my Potato Pizza, I would say to position the rack in the bottom of the oven.
 Here though, you want the toppings to heat and the cheese to melt as the crust is crisping up.
 So the middle rack works better.

 What To Serve with Greek Pizza